bencvt/BuildRegion/README.md

 In Minecraft, having to go back and fix blocks that you accidentally placed or destroyed is time-consuming and annoying.
-BuildRegion is a user interface enhancement client mod, designed to help you avoid these little accidents.
+BuildRegion is a user interface enhancement mod, designed to help you avoid these little accidents.

 BuildRegion is *not* an auto-build tool.
 It will only prevent you from misclicking; it will not click for you.
+It's all client-side, meaning you can use this on SMP without the server having to run a special plugin.

 BuildRegion is [open source](https://github.com/bencvt/BuildRegion)!